Please refer to our DISCLOSURE STATEMENT.

 And, sadly, it used to be something I was kinda proud of . . .

 Why Boredom Is Good For Your Child

-What do you do the next time your child says they are bored?
-Psychology Today says:
+Then, what do you do the next time your child says they are bored?

 “The antidote to boredom is to provide children with an environment that lets them experience autonomy (the ability to work a little on their own), control (the right to have a say over what they do), challenge (a small push beyond their comfort zone), and intrinsic motivation (the motivation comes from inside them).”